NASA-JPL-Spacecraft-Analysis/close-the-u-state-data-store/README.md

 ## Building the Clipper State Data Store

 1. Copy `ormconfig_template.json` and name the file `ormconfig.json`.
-2. Fill `ormconfig.json` with your DB information
+2. Fill `ormconfig.json` with your DB information.
 3. Build the Docker image, `docker build --tag clipper_state_data_store .`.
+4. To run the image use the following command: `docker run -p 4000:4000 clipper_state_data_store`.